-It is anticipated that prior to the distribution, GE HealthCare will adopt mirror long-term incentive plans (the "GE HealthCare Mirror LTIPs") to assume the converted stock options and RSUs (including performance stock units) held by employees of GE HealthCare or one of its subsidiaries and corporate and former employees of GE or one of its subsidiaries, as described under "The Spin-Off-Treatment of Equity Awards-Stock Option and Restricted Stock Unit Awards Held by GE Corporate Employees and GE Former Employees."
-The aggregate number of shares of our common stock issuable under the GE HealthCare Mirror LTIPs will be equal to an amount of our shares sufficient to satisfy the exercise and settlement of such converted stock options and RSUs (including performance stock units) held by employees of GE HealthCare or one of its subsidiaries and corporate and former employees of GE or one of its subsidiaries, and no additional awards may be issued under the GE HealthCare Mirror LTIPs.
-The GE HealthCare Mirror LTIPs will otherwise contain the same terms and conditions that applied to the original GE award immediately before the Spin-Off, except that performance-vesting conditions, as applicable, will be adjusted to reflect the Spin-Off
+It is anticipated that prior to the distribution, GE HealthCare will adopt mirror long-term incentive plans (the "GE HealthCare Mirror LTIPs") to assume the converted stock options and RSUs (including performance stock units) held by employees of GE HealthCare or one of its subsidiaries and corporate and former employees of GE or one of its subsidiaries, as described under "The Spin-Off-Treatment of Equity Awards-Stock Option and Restricted Stock Unit Awards Held by GE HealthCare Employees and Restricted Stock Unit Awards Held by GE HealthCare Employees and Restricted Stock Unit Awards Held by GE corporate Employees and GE Former Employees."
+The aggregate number of shares of our common stock issuable under the GE HealthCare Mirror LTIPs will be equal to an amount of our shares sufficient to satisfy the exercise and settlement of such converted stock options and RSUs (including performance stock units) held by employees of GE HealthCare or one of its subsidiaries and corporate and former employees of GE or one of its subsidiaries and corporate and former employees of GE or one of its subsidiaries, and no additional awards may be issued under the GE HealthCare Mirror LTIPs.
+The GE HealthCare Mirror LTIPs will otherwise contain the same terms and conditions that applied to the original GE award immediately before the Spin-Off, except that performance-vesting conditions, as applicable, will be adjusted to reflect the Spin-Off.